Life in Outer Space and the UFO Phonenomena

 Photo by Arnaud Mariat on Unsplash

-Is There Really Intelligent Life Out There?
+Is There Intelligent Life Out There?

 One of our previous articles discussed the minerals of Star Trek, giving rise to the hope that there is extraterrestrial life out there, but the honest discussion about ET’s existence is a loaded subject.